 In recent years gay, lesbian and gender studies have become relevant topics among music scholars.
 More importantly, these studies are being examined by musicologist.
-These studies have recognized connections between the politics of gender and sexuality in composition and performance.
+These studies have recognized the stigma of gender and sexuality in composition and performance through sound.

 Studies have determined that the practice of pop music is more that just sounds that are produced.
 Judith Peraino states music practice itself is “an extension of sensual/sexual practices and dynamics of power that forge non-normative subjects or erotic relations.”
 This is well-recognized in popular music.
 On the other hand, classical music is perceived as “untainted by sexual bias.”
 In comparison to literature and visual art, sexuality can be explicit depending on how it is portrayed.
 In addition, gender and sexual desire can play a role in these forms of art.
 Be that as it may, music has a more effective way of portraying such characteristics.
 For instance, since music is more complex aurally, the effect it has on a person reveals our own most private feelings.
 Ergo, music subtly influences our individual identities.